Learning Lattice Quantum Field Theories with Equivariant Continuous Flows: Abstract

 \section{Abstract}

-We propose a novel machine learning method for sampling from the high-dimensional probability distributions of Lattice Quantum Field Theories.
-Instead of the deep architectures used so far for this task, our proposal is based on a single neural ODE layer and incorporates the full symmetries of the problem.
+{\bf We propose a novel machine learning method for sampling from the high-dimensional probability distributions of Lattice Field Theories, which is based on a single neural ODE layer and incorporates the full symmetries of the problem.
 We test our model on the $\phi^4$ theory, showing that it systematically outperforms previously proposed flow-based methods in sampling efficiency, and the improvement is especially pronounced for larger lattices.
-Compared to the previous baseline model, we improve a key metric, the effective sample size, from 1\% to 91\% on a lattice of size $32\times 32$.
-We also demonstrate that our model can successfully learn a continuous family of theories at once, and the results of learning can be transferred to larger lattices.
-Such generalization capacities further accentuate the potential advantages of machine learning methods compared to traditional MCMC-based methods.
+Furthermore, we demonstrate that our model can learn a continuous family of theories at once, and the results of learning can be transferred to larger lattices.
+Such generalizations further accentuate the advantages of machine learning methods. }